Generic Name: abacavir and lamivudine (a BAK a veer and la MIV yoo deen)

 What is abacavir and lamivudine?

-Abacavir and lamivudine is a combination medicine used to treat HIV, which causes the acquired immunodeficiency syndrome (AIDS).
-This medication is not a cure for HIV or AIDS, and will not prevent you from passing HIV to other people.
+Abacavir and lamivudine is a combination medicine used to treat HIV, which can cause the acquired immunodeficiency syndrome (AIDS).
+This medication is not a cure for HIV or AIDS.

 Abacavir and lamivudine may also be used for purposes not listed in this medication guide.